-Setting Up a Human Rights Film Festival is an inspiring guide for film festival organisers from all over the world, edited by One World in Czech Republic, FiSahara in the Sahrawi refugee camps in Algeria and Movies that Matter in The Netherlands.
+Setting Up a Human Rights Film Festival is an inspiring guide for film festival organisers all over the world, edited by One World in Czech Republic, FiSahara in the Sahrawi refugee camps in Algeria and Movies that Matter in The Netherlands.

-Written by festival organizers from around the world, this handbook focuses on the needs and challenges of festivals that are sprouting all over the developing world and those in countries where democratic systems are still emergent or non-existent.
+Written by festival organisers from around the world, this handbook focuses on the needs and challenges of festivals that are sprouting all over the developing world and those in countries where democratic systems are still emergent or non-existent.

 You can read or download the free full version of the handbook or browse through it by chapters following this link.